Our Ministries and Parish Organizations

 Participating in Orthros, Divine Liturgy and all our services through the gift of voice is a sacred responsibility.
-In fact, in the Orthodox Church, our hymns and responses are “prayed” by our chanters and parishioners, rather than “sung.”
+In fact, in the Orthodox Church, our hymns and responses are “prayed” by our chanters and parishioners, rather than performed.
 Our musical talents become an offering for the glory of God, the Author of all our talents and gifts.
-While COVID-19 has created safety and logistical issues for chanting and congregational singing, we look forward to rejuvenating and growing both these ministries when it is safe to do so.
+The chanters and singing leaders of Saint Gregory form a vibrant ministry circle and are integral to the worship experience at our church.

 Driving Friends Ministry

 At any given time, it may be difficult for a host of our faithful to make it to services and other parish events.
 Dedicated parishioners are ready to help, offering rides and the gifts of time and friendship in Christ.

 Our parishioners respond to local food insecurity issues by preparing nutritious meals for about forty people in the Mansfield area on a regular basis.
 The meals are prepared, cooked and packaged at Saint Gregory—then delivered to our neighbors who could use a little help.
 All parishioners are welcome to engage this heartfelt and spiritually rewarding ministry.

 Orthodox Life is the foundational adult education and enrichment ministry at Saint Gregory.
 A host of sessions are presented each quarter on Wednesday evenings; other offerings include post-Divine Liturgy discussions on Sundays, guest speakers and even seasonal retreats.
 The sessions are driven by discussion.
 The topics range from the lives of the Saints and the Sacraments to examinations of pastoral issues and the challenges of being an Orthodox Christian in modern America.
 Sessions are led by Fr.
 Alex and faithful parishioners.